Skatteetaten/mva-meldingen/docs/english/api/index.md

 and unique.
 This is the file name Skatteetaten will refer to for the attachment.

-### Submit VAT return filing
+### Submit VAT return submission

-This step uses the process api for the instance and the instance will go to the next step for VAT return filing in the application process.
-Currently, there is only one step in the application process, so at the time of writing, this request will complete the filing.
+This step uses the process api for the instance and the instance will go to the next step for VAT return submission in the application process.
+Currently, there is only one step in the application process, so at the time of writing, this request will complete the submission.

-To complete the filing, the following call is made to the process api for the instance:
+To complete the submission, the following call is made to the process api for the instance:

 ```JSON
 PUT {instanceUrl}/process/next